jundalisay/superb/content/en/superphysics/fallacies/kant-apriori-fallacy.md

  had been abandoned after the Enlightenment even if was very useful in solving problems.
 I find that -->

+Destroying Kant's a priori is essential if we are to destroy its child ideas called:
+- Transcendental Analytic
+- Transcendental Dialectic
+- Transcendental Idealism

-Destroying Kant's a priori is essential if we are to destroy its child ideas called *Transcendental Analytic, Transcendental Dialectic,* and *Transcendental Idealism* which are totally abstract and useless in the real world.
-Those ideas led to Epistemology which is supposed to parse fact from fiction, but is actually equally useless.
+These are totally abstract and useless in the real world.
+These led to Epistemology which is supposed to parse fact from fiction, but is actually equally useless.
 This is because this was already done by the [study of Logic](/superphysics/fallacies/red-herring).

 Epistemology effectively killed off enlightened philosophy, which explains why junk philosophies sprang up during the 19th century:

 - Nazism led to the Holocaust which destroyed many people
 - Marxism led to the violent Communist Revolution